Autauga County Fair Organization

 PRATTVILLE

 - “The Autauga County Fair is back!” exclaimed Gary Essary, President of the newly formed Autauga County Fair Organization (AFCO).
-“Mr. and Mrs. Gene Hall had put so many years of dedicated work into making the fair a fun, family
+“Mr. and Mrs. Gene Hall had put so many years of

 tradition that it was sad to see it go away” he stated.
 In March of this year, the board for the past year's fair announced they were closing the fair.